Jim Ross: Return to WWE (2017–2019)

 On April 2, 2017, at WrestleMania 33, Ross returned to WWE, providing commentary for the main event No Holds Barred match between The Undertaker and Roman Reigns.
 Shortly after the event, it was announced that Ross had signed a two-year deal with the company.
 During the summer, Ross would provide commentary, alongside Lita, for the Mae Young Classic.
 On the January 22, 2018, episode of Raw 25 Years, Ross would reunite with Jerry Lawler as part of the commentary team that was at the Manhattan Center in which Ross was caught by several cameras sleeping.
 On April 8, 2018, at WrestleMania 34, Ross called the fifth annual André the Giant Memorial Battle Royal on the WrestleMania 34 pre-show, alongside Jerry Lawler and Byron Saxton.
 Ross's last televised appearance for WWE was part of the pre-show panel for the Greatest Royal Rumble on April 27, 2018.

-Ross left the WWE on March 27, 2019, after electing not to renew his contract.
+Ross left WWE on March 27, 2019, after electing not to renew his contract.
 Ross stated that the reason for his WWE departure was because, "I had two bookings in 2018 and they weren't using me very much".
-Ross also attributed that another factor in his departure was Ross stating himself that, "I still think I can do play-by-play even though others that may surround Vince think I can't ".
+Ross also attributed that another factor in his departure was Ross stating himself that, "I still think I can do play-by-play even though others that may surround Vince think I can't".
 In August 2019, Ross later revealed what he said to Vince McMahon before he left, stating "Vince, unlike you I still believe I can do it and there are other people who believe I can do it including some of your audience".

 All Elite Wrestling (2019–present)

 On April 3, 2019, it was announced that Ross had signed a three-year deal with All Elite Wrestling (AEW) as a commentator and senior advisor.
 Ross initially provided full-time commentary on the broadcast team on AEW Dynamite and occasionally part-time commentary on AEW Rampage.
-On the January 5, 2022 episode of Dynamite, Ross returned to TBS for the first time since 1993.
+On the January 5, 2022, episode of Dynamite, Ross returned to TBS for the first time since 1993.
 In June 2022, Ross switched from full-time commentary on Dynamite to full-time commentary on Rampage in a commentary team rotation swap with Taz.

+On June 17, 2023, Ross tweeted an image showing a black eye he had suffered due to a fall, he worked at the debut episode of AEW Collision but later announced that he would be stepping away to heal.

+On August 5, 2023, Ross returned to the AEW Collision commentary team, and has since only provided commentary as an analyst for the main events in the second hour of AEW Collision.